dmx-systems/dmx-documentation/docs/devel.rst

 The example plugin just logs the created resp. updated topic.
 In case of "update" the previous topic content is logged as well.

-A [[DeepaMehtaCoreEvents|list of all DMX Core events]] is available in the reference section.
+A [[DMXCoreEvents|list of all DMX Core events]] is available in the reference section.

 Providing a service
 ===================